flutter-tizen/plugins/README.md

 To build Flutter applications with plugins, use the [flutter-tizen](https://github.com/flutter-tizen/flutter-tizen) tool.

-For how to extend existing plugins for Tizen, see [Writing custom platform-specific code](https://flutter.dev/docs/development/platform-integration/platform-channels) and [Federated plugins](https://flutter.dev/docs/development/packages-and-plugins/developing-packages#federated-plugins) from the Flutter docs.
-If the original plugin uses the federated plugins approach, you can implement its platform interface either in Dart (inheriting directly) or C++ (using a fallback method channel).
+Every plugin in this repo is written in either C++, C#, or Dart.
+For how to write a new plugin or extend existing plugins for Tizen, see [this page](https://github.com/flutter-tizen/flutter-tizen/blob/master/doc/develop-plugin.md).

 ## List of packages